Ekansh-K/Memes_Vibe_Classifier/README.md

 ## Future work

-If I push this further, the next lever is less “train longer on the same loss” and more better representation learning under noise:
+If we push this further, the next lever is less “train longer on the same loss” and more better representation learning under noise:

 - **RGCL-style** retrieval / contrastive losses (as in RGCL-HateCLIPper-type work) — pull same-class multimodal pairs together and hard negatives apart
 - Cleaner OCR / caption filtering